Bill Nyrop

-William Donald Nyrop (July 23, 1952 – December 31, 1995) was a professional ice hockey player who won three Stanley Cups with the Montreal Canadiens in 1976, 1977, and 1978.
+William Donald Nyrop (July 23, 1952 – December 31, 1995) was an American professional ice hockey player.
+He played 207 games in the National Hockey League with the Montreal Canadiens and Minnesota North Stars from 1976 to 1982.
+He won the Stanley Cup with the Canadiens three times, in 1976, 1977, and 1978.
+Internationally Nyrop played for the American national team at the 1976 Canada Cup, where he served as captain.

 Early life

 Nyrop was born in Washington, D.C., and his father, Donald Nyrop, served as U.S. Administrator of Civil Aeronautics (now the Federal Aviation Administration) and Chairman of the U.S. Civil Aeronautics Board (now National Transportation Safety Board) under President Harry S. Truman in the early 1950s.
 Donald Nyrop moved his family to Edina, Minnesota, where he served as president, CEO and chairman of the board of Northwest Airlines from 1954–1976.
 As a boy, Nyrop attended Edina High School, where he was an all-star athlete, playing quarterback for an undefeated football team and leading the hockey team to the state title in 1969.

 After graduation from high school in 1970, Nyrop attended the University of Notre Dame.
 He tried out for the Notre Dame football team in 1971 and won a spot on the roster as the backup quarterback.
 However, he was injured in practice and never played for the team, instead playing hockey during his four years in college.
 After his sophomore year with the Fighting Irish in 1971–72, Nyrop was selected 66th overall by the Montreal Canadiens at the 1972 NHL Amateur Draft.
 He attended his first pro training camp in September 1972, and in 1973 he was voted on to the WCHA first all-star team and the NCAA west first all-American team.
 The next year, he represented the United States at the "B" Pool Ice Hockey World Championship where he was named to the tournament All-Star team as the best defenseman.